 This data science project, conducted at UCSD, explores the relationship between calories and average recipe ratings.
+The complete analysis and source code are available on GitHub.
 According to the Food and Drug Administration (FDA), calories are a measure of how much energy you get from one serving of food.
 Consuming more calories than you use on a daily basis is linked to overweight and obesity.
 The dataset used for this project contains recipes and ratings from food.com posted since 2008.
 This dataset was originally scraped and used in the paper, Generating Personalized Recipes from Historical User Preferences, by Majumder et al.

 name |